 Dr. Aviroop Biswas

-Dr. Aviroop Biswas is an associate scientist at the Institute for Work & Health.
+Dr. Aviroop Biswas is a scientist at the Institute for Work & Health.
 He is also an assistant professor in epidemiology at the University of Toronto's Dalla Lana School of Public Health.

 Biswas obtained his PhD in health services research at the University of Toronto’s Institute of Health Policy, Management and Evaluation.
 During his PhD studies, he received a doctoral research fellowship from the Toronto Rehabilitation Institute and was a past recipient of the University of Toronto’s Ted Goldberg award for academic excellence and promise in health services research.
 Biswas was previously a Mustard post-doctoral fellow at the Institute for Work & Health (2017-2019).